 A couple of tips.
 Making these is a little like making pancakes.
 The first one never looks as good as the rest of them do.
 Eat the first one yourself!
 Put on some good music because you’ll be standing at the stove for quite some time (~ 2 hours.)
 Have fun!

-Adapted from Aunt Judy’s recipe
+Adapted from Aunt Judy’s recipe1 cup sugar

 4 eggs